Potential Health Risks of Energy Drinks and Sports Drinks

 Meanwhile, energy drinks aim to boost one’s energy, enhance concentration, and minimize tiredness during work.

-It usually contains caffeine, herbal ingredients, and sugar such as sucrose or glucose-fructose.
-Other ingredients are Ginkgo Biloba, taurine, tyrosine, Vitamin B, alanine, ginseng, and L-carnitine.
+It usually contains caffeine, herbal ingredients, and sugar, such as sucrose or glucose-fructose.
+Other ingredients include Ginkgo biloba, taurine, tyrosine, Vitamin B, alanine, ginseng, and L-carnitine.

-Sugar is important in these drinks because it is a source of rapid energy.
-The quantity of sugar in energy drinks ranges between 1 gram to 43 grams per 237 mL serving.
-It contains more sugar compared with a sports drink.
+Sugar is important in these drinks because it is a rapid energy source.
+Energy drinks contain between 1 gram and 43 grams of sugar per 237 mL serving, which is more than a sports drink.

-The consumption of energy drinks is common among adolescents such as students.
-According to the survey conducted by the Canadian Pediatric Surveillance Program, students buy energy drinks due to the desire to increase alertness, improve performance at school or sports, and conform to peer pressures.
+Energy drinks are common among adolescents, such as students.
+According to a Canadian Pediatric Surveillance Program survey, students buy energy drinks to increase their alertness, improve their school or sports performance, and conform to peer pressures.

 Highlighted Ingredients of Energy and Sports Drinks